-Alejandra Carrillo is an news editor at the Tufts Daily.
-She is a sophomore who has not yet declared a major and can be reached at Alejandra.Carrillo@tufts.edu.
+Alejandra Carrillo was an Executive News Editor at The Tufts Daily.
+She is a senior majoring in international relations and can be reached at [email protected].

 The Tufts community was alerted via email today of an incident that implicated the Tufts University Police Department (TUPD) and three women of color on campus, two of whom were students, and the response and actions that will follow.

 Tufts University will invite students back to campus for the fall 2020 semester, according to a guide released today by the university.
 This will involve significant changes in residential, travel and lifestyle practices.
 According to the guide, all students will have three options: return to campus, participate in the semester remotely or take time away […]